yihanjiang/turboae/README.md

 # Turbo AE
+[New on 03/16/2022] We find a bug on the test function (the performance is measured on fixed noise rather than random noise), with updated test function, the BER can improve for at least 0.5dB.
+The result in the paper doesn't move much.
+So we can still trust the paper's result.

 Turbo Autoencoder code for paper: `Y. Jiang, H. Kim, H. Asnani, S. Kannan, S. Oh, P. Viswanath, "Turbo Autoencoder: Deep learning based channel code for point-to-point communication channels" Conference on Neural Information Processing Systems (NeurIPS), Vancouver, December 2019`

 At medium block length, we can achieve comparable performance to near-optimal codes such as LDPC, Polar, and Turbo Code, solely via gradient descent!